Is it Better to Have Medicare Advantage or Medigap?

 Medical Conditions

 Do you have a chronic illness that requires regular attention?
 Do you need several prescription medications?
 Are you relatively healthy and only need to see a doctor a few times a year?
 Those with chronic conditions or those at risk of frequent or urgent hospital care might pay more out of pocket.
-Pick plans based on the amount of coverage you likely need, and also consider possible future needs, such as emergency or long-term care.
+Pick plans based on the coverage you likely need, and also consider possible future needs, such as emergency or long-term care.

 Out-of-Pocket Expenses

 Some Medigap and Medicare Advantage plans have out-of-pocket limits.
-For example, Medigap Plans K and L have a limit of $6,940 and $3,470, respectively, in 2023.3 You should estimate your typical annual medical expenses to help find a policy that offers enough coverage.
+For example, Medigap Plans K and L have a limit of $7,060 and $3,530, respectively, in 2024.3 You should estimate your typical annual medical expenses to help find a policy that offers enough coverage.
 You can use Medicare’s out-of-pocket cost estimator to get an idea.

 Enrollment Periods